-Pursuant to Section 9 GPA, the following acts directly infringe a patent:
+Pursuant to Section 9 of the GPA, the following acts directly infringe a patent:

-- manufacturing, offering, putting on the market or using a patented product, or importing or possessing such product for the aforementioned purposes;
+- manufacturing, offering, putting on the market or using a patented product, or importing or possessing the product for the aforementioned purposes;

 - using the patented method or offering the method for use in Germany, if the offering party knows or it is obvious from the circumstances that the use of the method is prohibited without the patentee's consent; and

-- offering, putting on the market or using a product immediately manufactured with a patented method, or importing or possessing such product for the aforementioned purposes.
+- offering, putting on the market or using a product immediately manufactured with a patented method, or importing or possessing the product for the aforementioned purposes.

 iii Doctrine of equivalents

-- the embodiment solves the problem underlying the invention with modified means having objectively the same effect;
+- the embodiment solves the problem underlying the invention with modified means that have objectively the same effect;

-- the person skilled in the art must have been able to come up with the modified means as having the same effect without any inventive effort; and
+- a person skilled in the art must have been able to come up with the modified means as having the same effect without any inventive effort; and

-- the required considerations must be based on the meaning of the technical teaching such that the skilled person considers the modification as an equivalent solution.
+- the required considerations must be based on the meaning of the technical teaching such that a skilled person considers the modification as an equivalent solution.